-Pascal Roelcke – President and Chair
+Pascal Roelcke – President

-John McStravick – Vice-President and Vice Chair
+John McStravick – Vice-President

 When not involved with Agora, John is a political analyst working predominantly on Brexit.
 He has a background in political research, having spent time in the think tank and NGO sectors.
 He holds an MA in International Relations and European Politics from the University of Bath, and previously studied in York and Regensburg, Germany.
 His interests include European security, European Union politics, and geopolitical trends.